Iheve/docker-serf-reverse-proxy/README.md

 ![Alt text](https://raw.githubusercontent.com/Iheve/docker-serf-reverse-proxy/master/img/update.png)

 ## Back end
-You can find the base back-end image in the back-end folder.
+You can find the base back-end image in the *back-end* folder.

 ## Back end demo
-You can find a demo back-end image in the back-end-demo folder.
+You can find a demo back-end image in the *back-end-demo* folder.

+## Front end ssl
+If you want to use HTTPS, you can find a base front-end image in the *front-end-ssl* folder.

+## Front end ssl demo
+You can find a demo front-end imae int the *front-end-ssl-demo* folder.
+This image already have an autosigned certificate issued to ``*.example.org`

 ## Walk through
 Update your /etc/hosts :